cmdscripts/cmdJobbell/README.md

-# msk_jobbell
-msk_jobbell

-thanks for using our scripts, dear MSK-Scripts
+Thanks for using my Script.

+If you have any problems join on https://dsc.gg/cmdscripts !